Worth the Splurge

 Sushi & Omakase

-My take: Twenty-two courses, underground counter, five minutes from Shinjuku Station.
+My take: Twenty-two course omakase counter five minutes from Shinjuku Station, underground space, very intimate.
 Opens with lobster and sea urchin and does not slow down from there.
-Add the sake pairing.
-They pour Aramasa, which you will not find at most omakase counters.
+We added the sake pairing that was worth it, and they pour Aramasa, which you will not find at most omakase counters.

 Sushi & Omakase